-Veracode accounts use Veracode API credentials to access the Veracode APIs and some integrations.
-Authenticating users with API credentials provides improved security and session management for accessing the APIs.
+Veracode accounts use Veracode API credentials to access the Veracode APIs and several integrations.
+Authenticating users with API credentials provides improved security and session management for API access.

 Using Veracode API credentials ensures the most secure communication between your client and Veracode when using the Veracode APIs.
 Security features include HMAC signatures to ensure the identity of the requester, a nonce to prevent replay attacks, and the ability to revoke credentials that may have become compromised.